lentalex627/sitecore-marketplace-table/grid-composer/DEPLOYMENT.md

 1. **Navigate to Content Editor** in XM Cloud
 2. **Create Field Template**:
-   - Template Name: "TableForge Field"
+   - Template Name: "Grid Composer Field"
    - Base Template: Standard Template
    - Field Type: Single-Line Text or Multi-Line Text (for JSON storage)

-3. **Configure Field to Use TableForge**:
+3. **Configure Field to Use Grid Composer**:
-   - In the field definition, set the custom field integration to "TableForge"
+   - In the field definition, set the custom field integration to "Grid Composer"
    - This associates the field with your marketplace app

 ## Environment Variables